18 Devastating Must-Read Books About the Holocaust

 the zookeepers wife

-There is no surprise that this feel-good nonfiction book was made into a movie.
-The story is just so compelling.
-When the Nazis invade Poland, the keepers of the Warsaw Zoo have their animal collection ransacked.
-They decide to hide fleeing Jewish people in the now empty animal homes.
+There is no surprise that this nonfiction book was made into a movie.
+The story is just so compelling and feels like a novel.
+When the Nazis invaded Poland, the keepers of the Warsaw Zoo had their animal collection ransacked.
+While taking care of the remnants of the zoo, they decide to hide fleeing Jewish people in the now-empty animal homes.

 I loved this book and I am so glad that I listened to this one.
 Suzanne Toren reads it beautifully.
-Her wonderful accents and pronunciation of the words I surely would have butchered with my attempts added to the book.
-And if you love novels about animals, this is a wonderful choice.
+Her wonderful accents and pronunciation of the words helped set the scene.

 three sisters